Discounts: A Smart Strategy

 Discount the Right Number

-You shouldn’t be discounting your ideal price point.
-Instead, you should set a higher price point and then discount from there.
+Say you typically sell apparel for $27 and discount to $22.
+That’s discounting the wrong number.
+Instead, set a higher price point and then discount from there.

 How This Works